tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

         destroy()
             Usage: Optional
             Description: Destroys the progress bar.
-The progres bar div is rolled back to its initial state.
+The progress bar div is rolled back to its initial state.
 Removes possible event handler attached to the document element and triggered when the progress bar is finished.